Office of the Registrar Withdrawing from Westmont College

 Leave of Absence

 A student who wishes to withdraw from Westmont but intends to return in a future semester may be eligible for a Leave of Absence (LOA) rather than officially withdrawing from Westmont.

 LOA status allows the student to return to Westmont without reapplying for admission.
 Students on an LOA also retain their ability to register for courses and sign-up for housing during the same time frames as other enrolled students.
 The LOA procedure may only be utilized once by a student during the course of their academic studies, unless special approval is granted.

 Requesting a Leave of Absence

 Students requesting an LOA must receive approval from the Dean of Students.
-In order to request an LOA, students should schedule an appointment with the Dean of Students at the Office of Student Life.
-Students may request an appointment by calling (805)565-6028 or emailing firstname.lastname@example.org.
+In order to request an LOA, students should schedule an appointment with the Dean of Students at the Office of Student Life by calling (805) 565-6028 or emailing email@example.com.

 To be granted an LOA, a student must be in good academic standing with no outstanding balance due on their student account.
 Students may take an LOA for either one full semester (if requested prior to the start of the term), or a partial semester plus the following full semester (if requested during a term).